Malaria: Uncomplicated malaria

 Simple or uncomplicated malaria may be treated with oral medications.
 Artemisinin drugs are effective and safe in treating uncomplicated malaria.
 Artemisinin in combination with other antimalarials (known as artemisinin-combination therapy, or ACT) is about 90% effective when used to treat uncomplicated malaria.
 The most effective treatment for P. falciparum infection is the use of ACT, which decreases resistance to any single drug component.
 Artemether-lumefantrine (six-dose regimen) is more effective than the artemether-lumefantrine (four-dose regimen) or other regimens not containing artemisinin derivatives in treating falciparum malaria.
 Another recommended combination is dihydroartemisinin and piperaquine.
-Artemisinin-naphthoquine combination therapy showed promising results in treating falciparum malaria.
-However, more research is needed to establish its efficacy as a reliable treatment.
+Artemisinin-naphthoquine combination therapy showed promising results in treating falciparum malaria but more research is needed to establish its efficacy as a reliable treatment.
 Artesunate plus mefloquine performs better than mefloquine alone in treating uncomplicated falciparum malaria in low transmission settings.
 Atovaquone-proguanil is effective against uncomplicated falciparum with a possible failure rate of 5% to 10%; the addition of artesunate may reduce failure rate.
-Azithromycin monotherapy or combination therapy has not shown effectiveness in treating plasmodium or vivax malaria.
+Azithromycin monotherapy or combination therapy has not shown effectiveness in treating Plasmodium falciparum or Plasmodium vivax malaria.
 Amodiaquine plus sulfadoxine-pyrimethamine may achieve less treatment failures when compared to sulfadoxine-pyrimethamine alone in uncomplicated falciparum malaria.
 There is insufficient data on chlorproguanil-dapsone in treating uncomplicated falciparum malaria.
-The addition of primaquine with artemisinin-based combination therapy for falciparum malaria reduces its transmission at day 3-4 and day 8 of infection.
+The addition of primaquine with artemisinin-based combination therapy for falciparum malaria reduces its transmission at day 3–4 and day 8 of infection.
 Sulfadoxine-pyrimethamine plus artesunate is better than sulfadoxine-pyrimethamine plus amodiaquine in controlling treatment failure at day 28.
 However, the latter is better than the former in reducing gametocytes in blood at day 7.

 Infection with P. vivax, P. ovale or P. malariae usually does not require hospitalisation.
-Treatment of P. vivax malaria requires both elimination of blood stages (using chloroquine or artemisinin-based combination therapy) and clearance of liver forms with an 8-aminoquinoline agent such as primaquine or tafenoquine.
+Treatment of P. vivax malaria requires both elimination of the parasite in the blood with chloroquine or with artemisinin-based combination therapy and clearance of parasites from the liver with an 8-aminoquinoline agent such as primaquine or tafenoquine.
+These two drugs act against blood stages as well, the extent to which they do so still being under investigation.

-The view that 8-aminoquinoline drugs kill parasites in the liver is the conventional one.
-However, there are reasons to believe that primaquine might, to a currently unknown extent, also inactivate non-circulating, extra-hepatic merozoites (clarity in this regard is expected to be forthcoming soon).

 To treat malaria during pregnancy, the WHO recommends the use of quinine plus clindamycin early in the pregnancy (1st trimester), and ACT in later stages (2nd and 3rd trimesters).
 There is limited safety data on the antimalarial drugs in pregnancy.